websight-io/docs/docs/getting-started/dev-quick-start/index.md

        headingSize: 'hl-title__heading--size-2' }
 ```

 Firstly, you updated the default font size of the overline to ensure consistency with the design.
 The first test detected the change and failed as a result.
-Secondly, you added a new property to the component and it was recognised as well.
+Secondly, you added a new property to the dialog for the component.
+It was recognised as well.

 ### Update functional tests
-As functional tests fail due to changes you expected, so you have to update those tests.
+As functional tests fail due to the changes, you should adjust related assertions.
 They are placed in file `tests/end-to-end/tests/title.cy.ts`.

-Let's change:
+The first test checks the font size for the overline text.
+There are two component intances validated.
+Thus, you need to update assertions for both of them as follows.

 ```typescript
     cy.getByTestId('component_title1')